 "Sec.
 3. MUNICIPAL GOVERNMENT.
 That the government of the Town of Stanfield shall be vested in a mayor and a board of five commissioners and such other officers as may be provided for in the Municipal Incorporation Act of North Carolina.
-The mayor and board of commissioners shall be quadrennially elected by the qualified voters of the town, shall-provided that in 2015, the Mayor shall serve a term of five years, but the Mayor's successors shall serve terms of four years.
+The mayor and board of commissioners shall be quadrennially elected by the qualified voters of the town, shall-provided that the Mayor whose term expires in 2017 shall continue to serve until 2018.
+In 2018, and quadrennially thereafter, the Mayor shall serve a term of four years.
 At the regular municipal election to be held in 2009, the mayor and two members of the Board elected who have the highest total of votes shall serve for a four-year term.
 The three members of the Board who have the lowest total number of votes shall serve for a two-year term.
 At the regular municipal election held in 2011, and every four years thereafter, members of the board who were elected for two-year terms in the election of 2009 shall be elected to serve for a four-year term.
 In 2015, three members of the Board shall be elected for five-year terms, and the two members whose terms expire in 2017 shall continue to serve until 2018.
 In 2020, and quadrennially thereafter, three persons shall be elected to four-year terms.
 In 2018, and quadrennially thereafter, two persons shall be elected to four-year terms.
-The Mayor and board of commissioners shall take such oaths of office as provided by law, law and shall have such rights, powers, duties and responsibilities as provided in Article 2 of-Chapter 160-160A of the General Statutes of North Carolina relating to municipal officers."
+The Mayor and board of commissioners shall take such oaths of office as provided by law, law and shall have such rights, powers, duties and responsibilities as provided in Article 2 of Chapter 160-160A of the General Statutes of North Carolina relating to municipal officers."